-The resulting counter rotation of the upper and lower leg causes a shearing force to occur in the Achilles tendon.
-This counter-rotation twists the tendon at its weakest area, namely the Achilles tendon itself, and causes the inflammation.
+The resulting counter-rotation of the upper and lower leg causes a shearing force to occur in the Achilles tendon.
+This counter rotation twists the tendon at its weakest area, namely the Achilles tendon itself, and causes inflammation.
 Since the tendon is avascular, once inflammation sets in, it tends to be chronic.

 How is Achilles Tendonitis treated?